 Energy drinks are among the worst, but if you believe that having fruit juice is any better than your favourite fizzy drink, think again.
 Millilitre for millilitre they are the same regarding sugar content – anywhere from 9 to 16 teaspoons of sugar.
 Most of the carbohydrates in soft drinks are pure sugar.

 This is really scary – the amount of hidden sugar under various different names is quite alarming, to say nothing of all the other additives.
 Most will give you between 6 and 11 teaspoons of sugar – some much more.

 Breads and baked items are amazing hiding places for sugar!
 Let’s look at a few, and I encourage you to look up online or look at bread packets next time you are in the store – be prepared for a shock.
 Sugar appears in foods we never associate with needing extra sugar.

-Futurelife white bread (2 slices = 80 g) according to the nutritional analysis on their site (http://futurelife.co.za/product-type/bread/).
-There are 38 g glycaemic carbohydrate per 100 g – therefore per slice you are getting around 4 teaspoons of sugar, 8 teaspoons for 2 slices.
+There are 38 g glycaemic carbohydrate per 100 g in a well-known white bread make (2 slices = 80 g) therefore per slice you are getting around 4 teaspoons of sugar, 8 teaspoons for 2 slices.
 Who eats just one slice?

-Futurelife brown bread gives you around 3.5 teaspoons per slice.
+- Brown bread can give you around 3.5 teaspoons of sugar per slice

 - Low GI brown seed bread per serving has 31 g = 7.75 teaspoons sugar